gregwhitaker/httpgateway-demo/product-service/README.md

 Run the following command to start the service:

     ./gradlew :product-service:bootRunLocal

+## Running the Service in Docker
+Run the following command to start the service as a Docker container:

+    docker run -e SPRING_PROFILES_ACTIVE='localdocker' -p 8081:8081 netifi/httpgateway-demo-product-service

 ## Calling the Service
 The demo service is initialized with dummy product ids ranging from `001` - `010`.